yerus1/RESTapi/README.md

 REST API

 ## Description
-Illustrative microservice logic for creating e-commerce orders, demonstrating event-driven interaction with services like Payment and Inventory via Kafka.
+Illustrative microservice logic for creating e-commerce orders, demonstrating event-driven interaction with services like Payment and Inventory via Kafka.Illustrative microservice logic for creating e-commerce orders, demonstrating event-driven interaction with services like Payment and Inventory via Kafka.Illustrative microservice logic for creating e-commerce orders, demonstrating event-driven interaction with services like Payment and Inventory via Kafka.Illustrative microservice logic for creating e-commerce orders, demonstrating event-driven interaction with services like Payment and Inventory via Kafka.Illustrative microservice logic for creating e-commerce orders, demonstrating event-driven interaction with services like Payment and Inventory via Kafka.

 ## Technologies
 [Java, Spring Boot, SQL, React]